imagej/imagej.github.io/_pages/Colocalization_by_Cross_Correlation.md

 **How it works:**

-{% include thumbnail src='/media/ColocByCorrelation-CorrelationImage.jpg' title='Correlation Image'%}
+{% include figure-left name="Correlation Image" image_path="/media/ColocByCorrelation-CorrelationImage.jpg" content="**Correlation Image**: Example image produced by the correlation function of two images." %}

 The plugin performs a cross-correlation in frequency space to create a correlation image.
 To remove non-specific correlations (from background, or high signal density), a correlation image generated from randomized images is then subtracted from the original correlation image.
 This occurs through cycles of: